BoukeNijhuis/dynamic-version-url/README.md

 - more than two version numbers -> Too many versions (VERSIONS) specified on ANNOTATION with path PATH.

-# Best practice
+# Migration guid

+- add library to POM
+- add a custom mapping handler
-- start with add 'Version' to the annotation
+- add 'Version' in the annotation name
-- specify the version
+- add the version attribute in the annotation
 - postfix method names with the first version
 - start using ranges
 - use a constant to denote the newest version (with example)